 I was pleased that Olga started by asking if anyone had preferences in poses or body focal points instead of jumping into a general regime.
 She gladly demonstrated and informed of healing poses for requested body regions to aid any injuries or regular discomfort.
 During each pose, she walked around participants and adjusted their body to correct if necessary while sharing general tips and encouragement.
 With this being the last scheduled activity on a usual day, the calmness felt allows me to understand how easy it can be to say good night by 9pm, especially if you also start like this around sunrise.

-So, by show of hands (comments), does this not look like a WELL-needed retreat?!
+So, by show of hands (comments), does this not look like a WELL-needed meditation & yoga retreat?